aceslowman/threejs_procedural/taskell.md

     * [x] swap out test rigidbody with Object3D, and parent it to the first person camera.
     * [ ] Fix structure in Camera component
     * [ ] Create a toggle that allows for enabling/disabling of axis locking.
+    * [ ] Get basic keybindings working to allow for directional movement.
 - [feature] incorporate Ammo.js
 - [feature] Begin implementing RayTracing Renderer mode.
     > Currently, the obstacle is turning OFF the render cycle when switched over to raytracing, and then turning it back on when switched back to normal mode.